Keyrose557/VMware-Virtual-initiative/README.md

 <img src="navi.gif">

 ## Overview
-The VVI project will lead you through a virtual lab, to get you started with your very own virtual Homelab
+The VI project will lead you through a virtual lab, to get you started with your very own virtual Homelab

 ### Modules (More is on the way)